Chicago – New York Electric Air Line Railroad

+Car #102 of the Air Line is westbound on Main Street in La Porte in this postcard view from circa 1907 after the line opened.

 The Chicago – New York Electric Air Line Railroad (CNY) was a proposed high-speed electric air-line railroad between Chicago and New York City in the early 20th century.
 At roughly 750 mi it would have been over 150 mi shorter than the two primary steam railroads on that route, the New York Central Railroad and Pennsylvania Railroad.
 The promoters' vision proved wildly optimistic and, in the end, only a short interurban route in the vicinity of Gary, Indiana was built and operated.
 It was the most ambitious of several such proposals at the dawn of electric railroading, all of which ended in failure.

 The trade magazine Railway Age critiqued the project at the time it was announced in July 1906 and gave this damning judgment: "Speaking seriously, for the moment, about this fraudulent investment scheme one is in doubt whether to wonder most at the gigantic effrontery of the perpetrators, the gullibility of the poor dupes who will flood the mails with their subscriptions, or the carelessness if not cupidity of the newspaper publishers who seem to sanction the swindle by giving it publicity."

 History

 Background

 The Air Line scheme was not the first proposed high-speed electric railway in the USA.
 In 1893 Dr. Wellington Adams promoted a 252 mi Chicago–St. Louis route with a maximum operating speed of 100 mph.
-Adams believed the new railroad could be built in a year for $5.5 million ($ in adjusted for inflation).
-Trade publications ridiculed the proposal, and it went nowhere.
+Adams believed the new railroad could be built in a year for $5.5 million.
+(Note: equivalent to $ in adjusted for inflation) Trade publications ridiculed the proposal, and it went nowhere.

 Elsewhere, global developments in electric railroading was proceeding apace at the turn of the century.
 In 1903, a railcar from Siemens & Halske and AEG reached 200 kph on the experimental Marienfelde–Zossen military railway outside Berlin.
 Commercial projects, however, did not progress.
 Proposed electric railways such as Berlin–Hamburg and Wien–Budapest proved too expensive.

 Several interurbans in the United States had made fast demonstration runs at the same time.
 In 1903 an interurban on the Aurora, Elgin & Chicago Railway covered the 35 mi between Aurora and Chicago in 34 minutes 39 seconds despite the loss of over 6 minutes in stops, and numerous speed reductions for steam railroads, trolley lines (tramways), and street and highway crossings.
 In 1905 Pacific Electric mogul Henry E. Huntington made the Los Angeles–Long Beach run (20 mi) in 15 minutes in a private railcar at an average speed at 80 mph, higher than for the projected Air Line trains.